yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 **1.2 Database Setup:** Created the Olist database and imported all relevant datasets into MySQL Server.

 <img src="https://github.com/user-attachments/assets/e9c31398-c3ba-4869-a7e2-ee7d8b4b56c6" width="400" />
-2.1 Key Metrics:

-## 2.Exploratory Data Analysis and Business Insights
+### 2.Exploratory Data Analysis and Business Insights

 **Q: What are the overall trends in order volume and transaction value over time?**